-Our mission is to not let the children held at such institutions (which went by names including reformatory, industrial school, training school and home) be forgotten.
+Our mission is to not let the children held at such institutions be forgotten.
 We aim to weave their stories into public and scholarly understandings of Hawaiian history.
 We strive to honor their stories while also ensuring Hawaiʻi’s keiki and ʻāina are treated as precious and key to our collective future.

 The ʻōlelo noʻeau that guides this work, and inspires the title of our project, is: “He lei poina ʻole ke keiki,” meaning, “a child is like a lei never forgotten.”
 This saying invokes the ways that babies are cradled in their parents’ arms or how toddlers often cling to and hang from their caregivers, clasping their arms around adult’s necks.
 Such sayings emphasize how beloved children are within Native Hawaiian communities.